Lam129/TeamYou/README.md

  **App Description**
   * Name: TeamYou
   * Target Users: University Students
-  * Aim: Build & Engage with the mini network
+  * Slogan: Build & Engage with the mini network
   > * TeamYou is a platform.
 Here you can form or join a team by skill-oriented matching for the competitions or even your projects.
   * Function:
    > * 1.
 Build a team by listing the requirements